ory/docs/docs/oathkeeper/pipeline/error.md

 If `when` is empty, then no conditions are applied and the error handler is always matching!
 In fact, this is also true for all subkeys.
-If left empty, the matching condition will not be applied and is thus always true!
+If left empty, the matching condition won't be applied and is thus always true!

 ### Fallback